3uild-3thos/advanced-rust/Readme.md

 ### Course Structure

-The course will run for a duration of **5 weeks** in total, and is structured around achieving the following competencies:
+The course will run for a duration of **5 weeks** in total.
+The course is structured as follows:

+\
+1. Building a vault

+1. Native R

 #### Week 1 - Native Rust Vault